romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 CQRS pattern dictates to separate read from write.
 Each will have different models, respectively _queries_ (think of a "SQL query", it specifies a read) and _commands_ (from the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern)).
 The basic principle is nothing more, nothing less.
-A schema is worth a thousand words, let's compare and see the difference in between a _standard_ architecture versus one following CQRS:
+A schema is worth a thousand words, let's compare and see the difference between a _standard_ architecture and one following CQRS:

 ![Without CQRS](/assets/images/content/cqrs-standard.png)
 *A Blog web app.
 One user reads an article, while an admin is writing a new one.*